Summer 2026 Classes

 Mar 17 No Class

-Open to all dancers with some soft shoe or percussive experience, and all who would like a thoughtful review.
-For this class, wear any smooth hard-soled shoe (oxford type), or hard shoes.
+Open to all dancers with some previous soft shoe or percussive experience.
+For this class, wear hard shoes, tap shoes, or any smooth hard-soled shoe (oxford type).

 First Church Cambridge